 - Real power is given by P = VIcosφ.
 The electrical current is inversely proportional to cosφ for transferring a given amount of power at a certain voltage.
 Hence higher the pf lower will be the current flowing.
 A small current flow requires a less cross-sectional area of conductors, and thus it saves conductors and money.

-- From above relation we see having poor power factor increases the current flowing in a conductor and thus copper loss increases.
-Further large voltage drop occurs in alternator, electrical transformer and transmission and distribution lines which gives very poor voltage regulation.
+- From the above relation, we see having a poor power factor increases the current flowing in a conductor, and thus copper loss increases.
+A large voltage drop occurs in the alternator, electrical transformer, and transmission, and distribution lines – which gives very poor voltage regulation.